tomsoftware/webgl-chart/docu/docs/api/draw-text.md

 # Drawing Texts

 Texts can be rendered using the `GpuText` and `GpuLetterText` classes.
 Internally, all texts are treated as textures, meaning they are stored as images on the GPU and then displayed.
 The primary distinction between `GpuText` and `GpuLetterText` lies in how they handle textures.
 The `GpuText` class creates and stores a single texture for the entire text, while the `GpuLetterText` class stores textures for individual letters and renders them letter by letter on the display.
-Although `GpuLetterText` is more complex, it eliminates the need to update the texture image whenever the text needs to change.
+Although `GpuLetterText` is more complex, it eliminates the need to update the texture image whenever the text-value needs to change.

 ## GpuText